 When is the best time to take muffins out of the pan?

-This time can be reduced to 3 minutes for mini muffins and increased to 8 minutes for jumbo muffins.
+This time can be reduced to 3 minutes for mini muffins and should be increased to 8 minutes for jumbo sized muffins.

 What is the best way to clean a muffin pan?

 The muffin pans on the market today vary a lot in terms of what they are made out of, so it’s important to read and follow the directions for cleaning your specific pan.
 Most pans can handle the usual cleaning methods for other pans but be aware that pans with nonstick coating coatings that could be damaged if you use harsh detergents or scrubbing methods.

 How We Researched & Tested

 To compile this list, our team of editors and contributors spent hours researching the best products on the market in this category, evaluating their key features—like ease of use, material, or price—in addition to reviews from customers and other trusted sources.
 Our team also incorporated their own personal experiences testing products in their own lives.
 We then used these insights from our research and testing to assign a star rating from one to five (five being the best; one being the worst) to certain products on the list.

 Karen Resta is a writer specializing in food culture and history, cooking, pastries, and restaurants.
 She's also a former pastry chef and has traveled to Budapest, Kyiv, and Paris during their Fashion Weeks as a photographer and writer, always finding the best authentic pastries along the way.
 She now spends a lot of her free time baking at home and recommends quality within your given budget.
 Having the right tools available and knowing how to use them well (it can take practice, like anything else) makes all the difference, and she curated this list with that in mind.